 Click on the cover to read Christopher Moore’s interview with Jacques in the December 1996-January 1997 issue of The Beaver.

-More from Jacques Lacoursière
+More about and from Jacques Lacoursière

 We asked five historians to come up with who they thought was Canada’s greatest explorer.
 Some of their picks were expected, some were not.